mattdifford/zuru/pages/privacy.md

-We will retain your personal information for the duration of our business relationship and afterwards for as long as is necessary and relevant for our legitimate business purposes, in accordance with the ZURU Group Ltd Data Retention Policy, or as otherwise permitted by applicable laws and regulation.
+We will retain your personal information for the duration of our business relationship and afterwards for as long as is necessary and relevant for our legitimate business purposes, in accordance with the Zuru Group Ltd Data Retention Policy, or as otherwise permitted by applicable laws and regulation.
 Where we no longer need your personal information, we will dispose of it in a secure manner (without further notice to you).